8 Best Renters Insurance Companies in Rhode Island of 2025

 Progressive is known for its customer service.
 That’s because you can reach an agent in many ways: by phone for 24/7 support, by email, and by using the insurer’s website.

-The single deductible means if you bundle renters and auto, only one deductible applies.
-That means you only have to pay for one deductible if you have an incident that causes you to file a claim on both your renters and auto policy.
+The single deductible means only one deductible applies if you bundle renters and auto.
+That means you only have to pay for one deductible if an incident causes you to file a claim on your renters and auto policy.

 So, if your car is stolen and you have personal belongings, your renters insurance will cover your items, and your auto insurance will cover the theft of your car.